Eclusière, écluse ronde d'Agde © VNF

 Historic constructions in the Montagne Noire region

-The Canal du Midi water supply system is one of the greatest technological achievements for the era the canal was built.
+The Canal du Midi water supply system is one of the greatest technological achievements for the era the canal was built in the 17th century.
 As opposed to other canals, the Canal du Midi does not run alongside a river that can supply its water from beginning to end.
 The Canal du Midi is a summit-level canal that requires a water supply at its highest point which straddles two basins, the Mediterranean and the Atlantic.
 The highest point of the canal, the Seuil de Naurouze, is supplied with water thanks to an ingenious system designed by Pierre-Paul Riquet.
 The water from the rivers in the Montagne Noire region are diverted using channels which then flow into storage reservoirs such as Saint-Ferréol to then supply the Canal du Midi.

 New dams in the 20th century for the canal water's multiple uses